pravega/pravega-samples/schema-registry-examples/README.md

 3. Generic consumer.
 This uses the generic `avro` deserializer to deserialize all events into `avro.GenericRecord`.

+To run this sample, run the Message bus producer and the three different consumers respectively.

 ### Protobuf
 ProtobufDemo.java shows sample code for registering and evolving protobuf schemas with registry service and using these